 How to Create Infographics for Free in Under an Hour

-Step 1: Collect Your Data/Content, and Choose Your Desired Template
+Step 1: Collect Your Content and Relevant Data

 To keep your infographic uncluttered by a ton of different source URLs, a great way to cite your sources is to include a simple URL at the bottom of your infographic that links to a page on your site.
-It can also list the individual stats used in your infographic, and their sources -- such as the landing page to the full offer on which you're basing this free infographic.
+You can also list the individual stats used in your infographic, and their sources -- such as the landing page to the full offer on which you're basing this free infographic.
 I'll show you what this citation looks like in a minute.

 That way, your infographic looks clean and professional, yet people will still be able to access the sources no matter where the infographic gets shared or embedded.
 It may also even drive visitors back to your site.